benhoIIand/grunt-cache-bust/README.md

 ### Change Log

+**v0.4.13** - 2015-02-27
+* Fixes issue with deleting the original files when referenced in more than one source file.
+* Fixed issue with hashe in the url of assets when referenced in CSS

+**v0.4.12** - 2015-02-26
-2015-02-26  v0.4.12 Fixed tests and implementation when deleting original files.
+* Fixed tests and implementation when deleting original files.

+**v0.4.12** - 2015-02-25
-2015-02-25  v0.4.11 Ignoring data-images when parsing CSS.
+* Ignoring data-images when parsing CSS.

+**v0.4.12** - 2015-02-20
-2015-02-20  v0.4.10 Added support for Windows 8.1 and IE titles browser config file.
+* Added support for Windows 8.1 and IE titles browser config file.

+**v0.4.2** - 2015-02-19
-2015-02-19  v0.4.9   Tidied up tests.
+* Tidied up tests.
 Improved README readability.

+**v0.4.2** - 2015-02-18
-2015-02-18  v0.4.8   Improved detection of remote resources
+* Improved detection of remote resources

+**v0.4.2** - 2015-02-18
-2015-02-18  v0.4.7   Fix for working with relative paths
+* Fix for working with relative paths

+**v0.4.2** - 2015-02-15
-2015-02-15  v0.4.6   Added options to remove frag hints and use a local CDN.
+* Added options to remove frag hints and use a local CDN.
 Busting multiple values in CSS files.
 Bust SVG xlink:href path.
 Override `baseDir` on a per file basis.